 Everbright’s failure to secure noncompete agreements with MPS’s founders, and the substantial problems it created for itself with the Letter of Make Up of Shortfall, pose serious questions about how the company failed to anticipate and manage the major risks it was exposing itself to.

 Answers to these questions are still not entirely clear.
-However, on March 18, the Shanghai Securities Regulatory Bureau concluded an investigation of the incident by saying that Everbright’s “control mechanisms are flawed, and its subsidiary is poorly controlled.”
+However, on March 18, the Shanghai securities regulator concluded an investigation of the incident by saying that Everbright’s “internal control mechanisms are flawed,” and its subsidiary is “poorly controlled.”

 Another potentially culpable senior manager is Dai Weiguo, the former president of Everbright Capital who was also an important facilitator of the MPS project.
 While he is thought to have been dismissed from most of his duties in the first half of 2018, he was kept on to deal with MPS.
 He was removed from the list of directors in August.

-Yet so far much suspicion has fallen on Xiang Tong, who at the time served as director of Everbright’s capital investment director and the manager of the takeover project.
+Yet so far much suspicion has fallen on Xiang Tong, who at the time served as director of Everbright Capital’s investment director and the manager of the takeover project.
 Several sources told Caixin that Xiang has been arrested under suspicion of accepting bribes.

 Despite this, there is still no complete answer to the role each person played, and no clear answer to how risk management failed to spot the pitfalls in the deal.
 Industry insiders say that other securities companies have moved to strengthen risk management in the wake of the Everbright deal.
 More details are likely to come to light as the tangle of litigation over the MPS debacle unfolds.